Skip to main content

 Many college students return home after the spring semester ends to spend time with family and friends, relax and sometimes work a job.
 But Lainie Powell’s summer experience was a bit different.

-Powell, a junior majoring in fisheries, wildlife and conservation biology, was one of several NC State students who journeyed to the Bahamas over the summer as part of the FW 445: Human Dimensions of Conservation Biology in the Bahamas course.
+Powell, a senior majoring in fisheries, wildlife and conservation biology, was one of several NC State students who journeyed to the Bahamas over the summer as part of the FW 445: Human Dimensions of Conservation Biology in the Bahamas course.

 The 10-week study abroad program, held from May to July, allows students to travel to Andros Island for two weeks to conduct research on blue holes and other aquatic ecosystems.